radiantearth/stac-spec/process.md

 where a new change in one part of the spec might not yet be fully updated everywhere else.
 Tags, such as `v1.0.0`, aim to always be stable, meaning that all the pieces of the specification are consistent and well-explained, and all the examples are consistent with the specification.
-The latest tag will also has a branch associated with it that is set to the default.
+The latest tag will also has a branch associated with it that is set to the default, e.g., `release/v1.0.0`.

 The team uses the
 [stac-spec issue tracker](https://github.com/radiantearth/stac-spec/issues) to identify and track all that will be done for